LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

    defined within an object or a category are never used in the compilation of the object or the category itself.

-Sometimes we have multiple hook objects that we need to use in the compilation of a source file.
-The Logtalk library includes support for two basic expansion
-workflows: a :ref:`pipeline <apis:hook_pipeline/1>` of hook objects, where the expansion results from a hook object are feed to the next hook object in the pipeline, and a :ref:`set <apis:hook_set/1>` of hook objects, where expansions are tried until one of them succeeds.
-These workflows are implemented as parametric objects allowing combining them to implement more sophisticated expansion workflows.

-In order to use clauses for the ``term_expansion/2`` and ``goal_expansion/2`` predicates defined in plain Prolog, simply specify the pseudo-object ``user`` as the hook object when compiling source files.
-When using backend Prolog compilers that support a module system, it can also be specified a module containing clauses for the expanding predicates as long as the module name doesn't coincide with an object name.
-But note that Prolog module libraries may provide definitions of the expansion predicates that are not compatible with the Logtalk compiler.
-Specially when setting the hook object to ``user``, be aware of any Prolog library that is loaded, possibly by default or implicitly by the Prolog system, that may be contributing definitions of the expansion predicates.
-It is usually safer to define a specific hook object for combining multiple expansions in a fully controlled way.

 .. index:: single: begin_of_file
 .. index:: single: end_of_file